jakeb1996/FASTAr/README.md

 # Genomer (Genome Processor)

-Used to make simple modifications to FASTA formatted genome files.
+Used to make simple modifications to FASTA formatted genome files (generally provided by [UCSC](https://genome.ucsc.edu/))

 ## Modes

-### Collapse
+#### Collapse

-For collapsing multiline files into one.
+For collapsing multi-line FASTA blocks files into single-line blocks.
 A FASTA comment will cause a new block to start.

-### Extract
+#### Extract

-For extracting a subsequence within a file at specified start and end points.
+For extracting a sequence within a file at specified start and end points.
 Ignores FASTA comments.

-### Analyse
+#### Analyse

 Provides some basic statistics about a FASTA file.

-### Refadjust
+#### Refadjust

-Takes the UCSC refGene MySQL table (as a tab separated file) and modifies the start and end points according to an offset (useful for after running 'extract' mode).

-This realigns the annotation with modified genome files.

-RefAdjust calculates the new position by: `original position - offset`

-`offset`: generally, the start position used in extract mode
+Realigns genome annotations according to an offset.
+Useful for after extracting a sequence from a FASTA file and wanting to maintaing the annotation.

+## Files Required

+#### Genomer.py

+By cloning this repository: `git clone https://github.com/jakeb1996/Genomer.git`

+#### FASTA sequence

+Obtained from UCSC FTP server ([help](https://genome.ucsc.edu/goldenpath/help/ftp.html)).

+Server: `ftp://hgdownload.cse.ucsc.edu` (user: `anonymous` pass: `<your-email>`)

+Chromosome example: `/apache/htdocs/goldenPath/mm10/chromosomes/chr19.fa.gz`

+#### Annotation file

+Obtained from UCSC MySQL server ([help](https://genome.ucsc.edu/goldenpath/help/mysql.html))

+MySQL server: genome-mysql.soe.ucsc.edu (username: genome, password: <your-email>)

+Find `mm10` database.
+Find `refGene` table.
+Export as tab separated file.

+This is a simple task using the Table Data Export Wizard in MySQL Workbench ([help](https://dev.mysql.com/doc/workbench/en/wb-admin-export-import-table.html)).

-## Verification method
+## Verification

 Note: this to verify that collapsing, modifying an annotation and extracting DNA sequences is done correctly.